woodie/midi_keypad/README.md

-# midi_keypad
+# MIDI keypad
 A little program to capture input from a keypad and change programs on the midi device.

 Things that could be improved:
-- Use MIDI API to send MIDI commands (instead of dumpling them to the command-line)
-- Allow for two event loops to run asynchronous so we can also capture display buttons
+- Allow for two event loops to run asynchronous to also capture display buttons
-- Somehow stifle the keypad from entering characters into the (unseen) login prompt
+- Somehow stifle keypad presses dumping characters into the (unseen) login prompt

 ![alt text](https://raw.githubusercontent.com/woodie/midi_keypad/main/docs/setup.jpg)